It's Official: Dive Season Has Started

 To facilitate and encourage new members, the ADA board voted to amend our membership dues to just $10 for members under the age of 18 who are not already on a family membership.
 ADA Youth Leaders are encouraged to organize youth groups to attend the regularly-scheduled ADA dives and social activities in 2016.
 Help us spread the word about the new ADA Youth Program and be on the lookout for more info to come this year.

 Moved or Changed Email Addresses Lately?

-If so, please email or call us with your current information. you may send an email to Dr Dan Baeza, Membership Chair at email@example.com.
-You can also call Dan at 954-260-8225 and leave a message with your new contact information.
+If so, please email us with your current information.
+You may send an email to Dr Dan Baeza, Membership Chair at ActiveDiversInfo@gmail.com.

 Dr. Dan Baeza

 Be sure to include your snail-mail and email addresses.